CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches

-**README last updated on 16-Feb-2023**
+**README last updated on 19-Feb-2023**

-The **dev** branch of LoopPatches was updated on 01-Feb-2023 to work with Loop-dev, as of LoopWorkspace commit a9c4e9b.
+The **dev** branch of LoopPatches was updated on 01-Feb-2023 to work with Loop-dev, as of LoopWorkspace commit a9c4e9b and continued to work with Loop-dev through commit b36573a.
+During the day on 19-Feb-2023, commit a574124 was merged.

+A new branch, dev-b36573a was created from dev.
+That branch will work up through commit b36573a.

 Please test with every update and be aware that you use these patches at your own risk and are responsible for ensuring they work as you expect.
 Adjust settings carefully - there are no guardrails or error checking features.